marshallshen/bomberman-ruby/README.md

 The `start_tag` & `end_tag` parameters are strings and optional.
 A pair of opening and closing `<span>` tags are used if none are provided.

+For more info on customizing Bomberman please refer to the [add-on documentation](http://bomberman.ikayzo.com/).
 ## Troubleshooting

 We are just starting out.
 If you experience trouble please contact us